a-malex/kube-lab/README.md

     ```

 ## How to set your own values for the kube-lab cluster:
-You can use below environ variables to set up your kube-lab cluster:
+You can use below environment variables to set up your kube-lab cluster:
 |ENVIRONEMT_VARIABLE|DEFAULT_VALUE|DESCRIPTION|
 |----|----|----|
 |KUBE_LAB_LBCOUNT| 2 |Number of LoadBalancer VM|